jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 **Notes about P. marinus**
 - The optimum salinity for P. marinus to thrive is 25-30 ppt

+**Streaking agar plates with Old Tetraselmis chuii Stocks**
+- Three agar plates, each containing T. chuii from the three old stock flasks, were incubated at

 **Cell Counts for Old and New Algae Carboys**
 *Note: Maximum concentration for T. chuii is 30x10^6 cells/mL*
 - Tetrasemis chuii